Lazy Luddite Log

 Planet Hulk: Here I imagine the more Hulk-centric aspects of Ragnarok as a stand-alone Hulk sequel.
 Such a story could start in a scene of urban destruction on Earth caused by a berserk Hulk who later repents as Bruce Banner and exiles himself from Earth.
 In coming to Sakaar he must defend himself in Hulk form but then find himself suited to the life of a gladiator.
 Fun could ensue in Guardians fashion and the character who finds and fights Hulk could be the travelling Captain Marvel.

 Avengers - Infinity War (Part 1) & Endgame (Part 2): I regard these as one very long movie with a shock cliff-hanger and intermission of several months.
 There is so much in this to be impressed by and barely anything I can even start to re-configure (I choose to overlook the cascading death that would result from a halved population thanks to that fanatical fool Thanos).
+Favourite scenes include the fight at a train station and revisiting the Battle of New York.
 All my changes to other movies would result in a very similar culmination and what a ride it was!

 * * * * *